American Made Drones (2026): Best NDAA-Compliant U.S Drones

 • 61 MP full-frame Sony ILX-LR1 camera

-• Up to 43 minutes flight time
+• Up to 43 minutes of flight time

 • RTK L1/L2 positioning for high-accuracy mapping